SushiChef-Ultimate/Reddit-Rudimentary-Sentiment-Analysis/README.md

 Hello viewers!

-My name is Sushanth Yarlagadda.
-At the time of writing, I'm a junior at the University of North Carolina at Charlotte.

 This README will serve mostly as documentation of my learning and thought process as I was creating this personal project (and somewhat as a display of technical knowledge).

 This project was at first meant to be a very simple exercise in scraping publicly available data (I settled on scraping Reddit because they provide a free API) and dumping the data in a database after transforming it.
 However, as the project progressed, I began to see more and more potential in the project and decided that I wanted to leverage what I learned about cloud to make this project a cloud-handled and automated ETL pipeline.